openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 After you `open` a socket, you can run a `udp bind` command to assign an IPv6 address and a port to the open socket.
 This binds the socket for communication.
 Assigning the IPv6 address and port is also referred to as naming the socket.
-Binding is required to initially receive a UDP message.
-However, binding a socket is not required on the node that is sending the first message.
-If the initiating node opens but does not bind a socket, the socket will choose its own local IP address and ephemeral port when sending the message.
+If you do not directly `bind` the socket, connecting the socket or using it in a `udp send` command binds the socket to an ephemeral port.

 ### `connect` command

-A `udp connect` command can be used to establish UDP communication with one specific peer socket by specifying the IP address and UDP port number of the peer.
-This command can later be followed by a `udp send` command.
-While the `udp connect` command is not required in the communication between two UDP sockets, it does provide the simplicity of not having to specify the destination IP address and port each time a `udp send` command is issued.
-This is because the connected peer socket would be used by default.
-Issuing the `udp connect` command will bind the local socket to an ephemeral port if the local socket has not already been bound.
+A `udp connect` command can be used to connect the example socket to a peer socket address.
+You can then issue a `udp send` command to send a message to the peer.
+If the socket is not already bound, issuing the `udp connect` command also binds the socket.

 ### `send` command

-A `udp send` commands sends a message to the socket whose IP address and UDP port can be specified with the command variables.
-If the IP address and port are not specified in the `udp send` command, the message gets sent to the socket that was specified in the `udp connect` command.
+A `udp send` command sends a message using the example socket to a destination whose IP address and UDP port can be specified with the command variables.
+If the IP address and port are not specified in the `udp send` command, the message gets sent using the example socket to the destination that was specified in the `udp connect` command.
-Issuing the `udp send` command will bind the local socket to an ephemeral port if the local socket has not already been bound.
+Issuing the `udp send` command binds the socket to an ephemeral port if the socket has not already been bound.

 ### `close` command